Dean Faiello: Early career

+Personal life

+Faiello was openly gay.
+His officemate, Dr. Laurie Polis described him as "young, good-looking, strapping, well-spoken, affable young man”.

 Crimes

 Practicing medicine without a license

 On October 6, 2002, the New York Post published an investigation into Faiello titled He'll Make Your Skin Crawl.
-He was arrested two days later on three counts of practicing medicine without a license, but was released on bail with the condition that he refrain from treating patients.
+He was arrested two days later on three counts of practicing medicine without a license but was released on bail with the condition that he refrain from treating patients.
 However, Faiello began to see patients out of an apartment at 115 West 16th Street.

 Maria Cruz death

-On April 13, 2003, Filipino-American investment banker, Maria Cruz, had an appointment with Faiello for laser treatment of scars.
+On April 13, 2003, Filipino-American investment banker Maria Cruz had an appointment with Faiello for laser treatment of scars.
 According to Faiello, Cruz went into convulsions after he injected more than one vial of lidocaine (a clinical numbing agent) into her tongue.
 In Faiello's December 2022 interview with ABC News' David Scott, during the ABC 20/20 news special Doctor Deceit, he contradicts his prior account, alleging Cruz exhibited "laboured breathing" for "about ten minutes" after he injected her legs with "too many vials of lidocaine," then proceeded to perform the laser treatment for scarring on her inner thighs while she was unresponsive.
 Faiello had completed the same procedure on Cruz over a dozen times before without her experiencing an allergic reaction to lidocaine.
 He was not licensed to perform this procedure, admitting to doing it at least 14 times on Cruz alone.
 He went on to claim that after some time, Cruz "had bubbles coming from her mouth" and "her body went limp".
-By his own account he delayed calling for help, allegedly attempting CPR but "could not get her to start breathing again."
-He adds that despite being previously certified in electrolysis for hair removal, he didn't have proper training for what to do when a patient goes into shock (an unverified claim made by Faiello who is not licensed or trained to make medical diagnoses); and claims he didn't know how to check for a pulse.
+By his own account, he delayed calling for help, allegedly attempting CPR but "could not get her to start breathing again."
+He states that although he was certified in electrolysis for hair removal, he lacked proper training for handling patients in shock and admitted he didn't know how to check for a pulse.
 He admitted walking away while he believed she was "dying of shock".
 Faiello later called a doctor he knew personally to explain his version of what happened to Cruz.
 According to Vanity Fair reporter Bryan Burrough, the doctor told him to either call 911 or rush Cruz to a hospital emergency room.